Do Banner Ads Actually Work?

 Final Takeaway

 Marketing performance data tells a story.
 You cannot look at numbers in isolation and expect to see a clear, straightforward conclusion.
-To derive real value, you must look at the big picture—combining your quantitative metrics with qualitative insights.
+To derive real value, you must look at the big picture—combining your quantitative metrics with qualitative insights across the performance of the entire multi-channel campaign, not a single ad.

 So, do banner ad actually work?
 Look at your marketing data.
 Banner ads play an important part of your overall digital marketing strategy.
 By choosing different advertisers and reviewing long-term data, you can make a conclusion which advertisers work best for your product and which are not worth the spend.